Skip to content

 For batch systems, the throughput should be very similar when retrieving data from remote storage rather than locally, provided the number of concurrent requests can be increased to balance the increased read time.

 For interactive systems, the extra latency is problematic.
-However, an upcoming change allows data that has been read from remote storage to be stored on a local SSD/NVMe drive.
-This should significantly reduce the average latency, and fewer remote requests may also reduce the maximum latency.
+Configuring the local NVMe cache should significantly reduce the average latency, and fewer remote requests may also reduce the maximum latency.

 Current State of Development